It was supposed to be a happy Christmas morning shared with his two young children.

-Grafton said he remembered nothing about the attack, which he found embarrassing.
+Grafton said he remembered nothing about the attack.

 She said Grafton went from his Tuffnell St home to visit friends in Staig St that night, and was seen walking from there between 8.30pm and 9pm.
 He reportedly met up with a couple and went to the Sprig and Fern Tavern in Queen St, leaving around closing time at 10pm.

-She understood that when the attack happened, shortly after midnight, he was with two other men.
-Police say the pair, who have been interviewed, met Grafton several minutes earlier and were some distance away when the attack happened.
+She understood that, when the attack happened, shortly after midnight, he was with two other men.
+Although Police say the pair, who have been interviewed, were some distance away when the attack happened.

 Her message to the attackers is: "Do yourself a favour, give yourselves up.
 You have done some pretty horrendous damage.
 Be a man about it and own up."

 Grafton's father, Bill, who lives in Queensland, said police told him that his son stopped breathing as he lay unconscious on the footpath after the attack, in which he was repeatedly kicked in the face.

 Bill Grafton said the men in the van yelled abuse as they passed his son and two others walking to the Burger King.
 Jared said something back, and the four men jumped out and attacked him.

 He said it was a huge shock when Edwards told him about the attack on Christmas morning.

 "They just kicked him in the gutter.